albar965/littlenavmap-manual/en/MENUS.md

 Shows AI and multiplayer aircraft or ships on the map.
 Multiplayer vehicles can be displayed from e.g. FSCloud, VATSIM or Steam sessions.

+Note that ship traffic is not available and AI aircraft information is limited in X-Plane.

 A click on the AI aircraft or ship shows more information in the `Simulator Aircraft` dock window in the tab `AI / Multiplayer`.

-Note that the displayed vehicles are limited by the multiplayer system used.
+The displayed vehicles are limited by the used multiplayer system.
 Multiplayer aircraft will disappear depending on distance to user aircraft.
-For flight simulator AI this is currently about 100 nautical miles or around 200 kilometers.
+For AI in FSX or P3D this is currently about 100 nautical miles or around 200 kilometers.

 Smaller ships are only generated by the simulator within a small radius around the user aircraft.

 _Little Navmap_ limits the display of AI vehicles depending on size.
 Zoom close to see small aircraft or boats.

+On the lowest zoom distance all aircraft and ships are drawn to scale on the map.

 #### ![Show Map Grid](../images/icons/mapgrid.png "Show Map Grid") Show Map Grid {#show-map-grid}